openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 scientists were usually philosophers, mathematicians, and physicists in one.
 Similar developments were noticeable in other societies as well.
-In China for instance thinkers like Confucius, Laozi, or Sun Tzu were concerned with question similar to those raised in ancient Greece.
+In China for instance thinkers like Confucius, Laozi, or Sun Tzu were concerned with questions similar to those raised in ancient Greece.

 During the following centuries, religion played a major role in the development of knowledge creation.
 Beliefs about certain essential